PaulWheatcroft/owery-joinery/README.md

 ### IAM

-One of the great advantages of Django is the Ideantity and Access Management capability that it come with out of the box.
-This was extended bu utilising the Allauth app.
+One of the great advantages of Django is the Identity and Access Management capability that it come with out of the box.
+This was extended by utilising the Allauth app.

+### Forms

+Another advantage of Django is the quantity and quality of 3rd party apps that can be used.
+For form styling out of the box Crispy Forms was used https://django-crispy-forms.readthedocs.io/en/latest/

 ### Static File Delivery

-Amazon Web Services was used to facilitate the delivery of application'sStatic content.
+Amazon Web Services was used to facilitate the delivery of application's Static content.
 An S3 Bucket was configured for this purpose.

 ### Email